Skip to eligibility check

 • An overnight respite stay

 *Annual respite allowance is set by CMS and geographically adjusted.
-Funds are paid to a respite provider arranged by your care navigator, not paid to families as cash.
-Eligibility requires Medicare Parts A and B; final eligibility and enrollment decisions are made by CMS.
+Funds are paid to a respite provider arranged by the care navigator, not paid to families as cash.
+Eligibility requires Medicare Parts A and B.

 How it works